 1. Create a Tax Deduction for Next Year

-This will be a way of compiling your tax refund for next year before we’re even halfway through the year.
+This is a way of compiling your tax refund for next year before we’re even halfway through the year.
 Anything you add on top of this will be a bonus.

 2. Invest in an S&P 500 Index Fund